mjbrowns/plexpost/README.md

   To do the update, simply execute the *update* script found in the *src* subdirectory (*/docker/data/plex/plexpost/src*).
 It does the following things:
   * grabs the comchap and comcut scripts from github and puts them in the *comchap* subdirectory of *src*
   * creates and runs a temporary container using the ubuntu base image, clones the comskip repo, builds comskip and extracts the executables.
+  **NOTE** Be aware that compilation of comskip generates a bunch of irrelevant warnings.
+You can ignore this.

 5. Build the postprocessor docker image.
 To do this simply run the *build* script found in the postprocessor main directory (*/docker/data/plex/plexpost*).
 This creates the docker image that will be used to run the postprocessor.